How early education is funded

 In exceptional circumstances, we reserve the right to implement specific payment arrangements for individual providers.

-Deprivation Supplement
+Deprivation supplement

-Children who live in a post code of deprivation who were counted at your setting in the early years census in January are eligible.
-This is £351 per child and is paid to the provider in three equal amounts at each half term.
+Children aged 3 & 4 who live in a post code of deprivation and were counted at your setting in the early years census in January are eligible.
+This year we will be paying for universal and working parent entitlement hours, the rate is £251 per child based on a 570 hour place any hours over this will be paid pro rata.
+Your payment will be split over three termly amounts.

-Quality Supplement
+Quality supplement

-If providers have invested in a graduate leading practice in their setting, they will receive the quality supplement.
-This supplement is only available to private and voluntary settings which includes day nurseries, pre schools playgroups and childminders.
 The quality supplement is paid in three equal amounts at each half term.
-The annual rate for settings with graduate leaders who have achieved Early Years Teacher (EYT) status, Early Years Professional (EYP) status or Qualified Teacher Status (QTS) is £1250 and £500 for childminders.
+The annual rate for settings with graduate leaders who have achieved Early Years Teacher (EYT) status, Early Years Professional (EYP) status or Qualified Teacher Status (QTS) is £1250 for group settings (settings can apply for up to 2 graduates per setting), £500 for childminders and £6600 for school nurseries.

 Early Years Pupil Premium (EYPP)

-This is additional funding for early education providers to support the education of disadvantaged 3 and 4 year old children.
-It is paid at the national rate of 60p per hour for eligible children claiming a free place.
-It is only payable for the universal 15 hours per week.
-This means providers will receive £342 per year for each eligible child who takes up their universal hours.
-Further information on Early Years Pupil Premium (EYPP) including the eligibility criteria is available.
+This is additional funding for early education providers to support the education of disadvantaged children.
+It is paid at the national rate of £0.68 per hour, for eligible children claiming a free place.
+This equates to an additional £388 for a child receiving the full 570 hour entitlement.

 Disability Access Fund (DAF)

-The funding is a one-off payment of £800 per financial year and is paid in the first term that a child claims early education funding.
+DAF is paid in the first term that a child claims early education funding.
 Once the funding has been paid to a provider it cannot be transferred.
 It cannot be used to pay for additional hours at the provider.
 Further information on Disability Access Fund is available.